Summary of broadband development in Poland

 Main aims for broadband development

 Poland’s national broadband plan was adopted in 2014 and updated in 2020.
-The plan aims to achieve:
+The plan aims to achieve by the end of 2025:

-- at least 1 Gbps for all socio-economic drivers, e.g. schools, transport hubs, major public service locations and companies with intensive Internet activity, as well as
+- at least 1 Gbps for all socio-economic drivers, e.g. schools, transport hubs, major public service locations and companies with intensive Internet activity

 Poland has adopted a programme for Nationwide Education Network (Ogólnopolska Sieć Edukacyjna), which aims at providing all schools in Poland (about 19,500 locations) with free of charge access of at least 100 Mbps, along with advanced cybersecurity measures and educational e-resources and e-tools.